NGM Bio Announces Poster Prese - GuruFocus.com

---Poster presentation to showcase NGM Bio’s in vitro and in vivo research supporting development of NGM936, a ILT3 x CD3 bispecific T cell engager product candidate engineered to direct T cell-mediated killing of ILT3-positive cancer cells--
+- NGM707 is designed to reprogram suppressive ILT4- and ILT2-expressing myeloid cells and ILT2-expressing lymphoid cells in the tumor microenvironment into stimulatory cells that will promote anti-tumor immunity

---Oral presentation from the lab of Dr. Fabiana Perna at the Indiana University School of Medicine to showcase research done in collaboration with NGM Bio demonstrating the rationale for the study of NGM936 for the treatment of patients with multiple myeloma--
+- NGM707 is part of NGM Bio’s wholly-owned portfolio of immuno-oncology programs, including NGM831, an ILT3 antagonist antibody product candidate, and NGM438, a LAIR1 antagonist antibody product candidate, focused on blocking myeloid checkpoints to reprogram suppressive myeloid cells in the tumor microenvironment

 SOUTH SAN FRANCISCO, Calif., Nov.
-04, 2022 (GLOBE NEWSWIRE) -- NGM Biopharmaceuticals, Inc. (NGM Bio) ( NGM), a biotechnology company focused on discovering and developing transformative therapeutics for patients, today announced that an abstract related to the Company’s first disclosed preclinical bispecific program, NGM936, has been accepted for presentation at the American Society of Hematology (ASH) Annual Meeting, which will take place December 10 – 13, 2022 at the Ernest N. Morial Convention Center in New Orleans, Louisiana.
+07, 2022 (GLOBE NEWSWIRE) -- NGM Biopharmaceuticals, Inc. (NGM Bio) ( NGM), a biotechnology company focused on discovering and developing transformative therapeutics for patients, today announced that an abstract related to the Company’s lead myeloid reprogramming and checkpoint inhibition program, NGM707, has been accepted for presentation at the European Society for Medical Oncology Immuno-Oncology (ESMO I-O) Annual Congress, which will take place December 7 – 9, 2022 at the Palexpo Exhibition Centre in Geneva, Switzerland.

 |Abstract title: